Table of Contents

 Emission Filters

-During Antibunching Measurements the afterglow effect of the SPADs may become visible as (un)expected additional peaks near the expected antibunching dip (see figure 2).
-These peaks might be useful to find the location of the dip, they are however artifacts caused by photons emitted (after the detection of a genuine photon) by one SPAD detected by the second SPAD.
-The distance of the expected dip and the afterglow peak is characteristic for the setup.
+During antibunching measurements, the avalanche breakdown flash of SPADs may become visible as unexpected additional peaks near the expected antibunching dip (see figure 2).
+These peaks might be useful to find the location of the dip, they are however artifacts caused by photons emitted (after the detection of a genuine photon) by one of the SPADs, detected by the second SPAD.
+The distance of the expected dip and the afterflash peak is characteristic for the setup.

 - with PicoHarp 300 in T3-mode

-- not possible with the SymPhoTime32, because in SymPhoTime32 the Sync Divider is always active and set to 8
+- not possible with SymPhoTime (32-bit version), because in SPT32 the Sync Divider is always active and set to 8

 -